-Governance and nominating

-committee - The committee broadly oversees ESG matters under its charter. which may include evaluating how ESG issues are reflected in, and contribute to, our long-term strategy to create value for our stakeholders.
+Governance and nominating committee-The committee broadly oversees ESG matters under its charter, which may include evaluating how ESG issues are reflected in, and contribute to, our long-term strategy to create value for our stakeholders.
 It evaluates and addresses operational and investment priorities, as well as material risks and opportunities associated with ESG.
 It encourages the integration of significant ESG elements into our strategy and goals.
-It communicates as appropriate with are independent, with the exception of John
+It communicates as appropriate with

-Environmental, social, and governance best practices we follow executive officer.
+Environmental, social, and governance best practices we follow

-As of the end of 2022. the membership of our board of directors was 88% independent, 50% women and/or minority (including a lead independent director), and 38% women.
+As of the end of 2022, the membership of our board of directors was 88% independent, 50% women and/or minority (including a lead independent director), and 38% women.